samia-dola/Employee-Distribution-Analysis/README.md

 - **Tenure Variation by Department:** The average tenure for each department is approximately 8 years, with Legal and Auditing having the highest, and Services, Sales, and Marketing having the lowest.

 ## 6. Conclusion
+At the end of the analysis, it can be said that the project insights will help the organization to plan and make valuable decision about their HR department.